How to Make a Professional Resume Website in Record Time

 Skills: Highlight your many talents with a dedicated skills section.
 You should list any computer systems which you are proficient in (Photoshop, Microsoft office, PowerPoint, content management tools etc.), any foreign languages you speak, and other skills that may be required for the job you are applying for that haven’t been mentioned anywhere else in your online resume.

-Personal projects: This section is included mainly for creative fields in mind.
-Think of this as an online portfolio of your projects that showcases your style and creativity.
+Personal projects: This section is included mainly for creative fields in mind, for which you might want to create a portfolio website that showcases your style and creativity.
 For example, if you're a photographer wanting to show a more personal collection of your work, you can display your images using the Wix Pro Gallery.
 With any selected project you choose to show, give a detailed description and some context as to how your project came about.
 The value of including any kind of extracurricular activity (even if it’s not necessarily related to your profession) is that it shows how dynamic you are.

 Contact: As someone looking to be “found”, we can’t stress this enough: make sure your contact details are easy to locate.
 There’s nothing more off-putting to a site visitor than having to search for your contact info.
 It’s considered a good practice to add all of your essential details in the footer of your site.